hammcin/MOOCTextEditor/README.md

 New text of any desired length that resembles the source text can then be generated using the trained Markov Text Generator.

+## Spell Checking and Autocomplete

+Flag misspelled words as well as perform auto-complete suggestions for the user's text as they type.

 ## Acknowledgements

 [RichTextFX](https://github.com/TomasMikula/RichTextFX), which was created by